mohae/randchars/README.md

 Generator uses a RNG that implements [PCG](http://www.pcg-random.org) written by Damian Gryski: [go-pcgr](https://github.com/dgryski/go-pcgr)

-### Gen64
+### Base64
-Gen64 generates random characters of an arbitrary length using , and Base 64 as shown in [Table 1 of RFC 3638](https://tools.ietf.org/html/rfc4648).
+Base64 generates random characters of an arbitrary length using the base 64 alphabet as shown in [Table 1 of RFC 4648](https://tools.ietf.org/html/rfc4648).

-Gen64 uses a RNG that implements [XORoShiRo128+](http://xoroshiro.di.unimi.it/) written by Damian Gryski: [go-xoroshiro](https://github.com/dgryski/go-xoroshiro)
+Base64 uses a RNG that implements [XORoShiRo128+](http://xoroshiro.di.unimi.it/) written by Damian Gryski: [go-xoroshiro](https://github.com/dgryski/go-xoroshiro)

 ## CSPRNG